-What does a Health and Safety officer do?
+What is a Health and Safety officer?

 A Health and Safety officer is a crucial position within a film crew, responsible for ensuring the safety and well-being of everyone involved in the production.
 This includes the cast, crew members, and any other individuals working on set.
 The Health and Safety officer plays a vital role in identifying potential hazards, implementing safety protocols, and maintaining a secure working environment.